NHL free agency: Rangers get Trochek, Senators land Giroux

 AP Hockey Writers

-Claude Giroux is set to enjoy a homecoming in Ottawa, the Washington Capitals landed Stanley Cup-winning goaltender Darcy Kuemper and the New York Rangers made a major splash by signing versatile center Vincent Trocheck as NHL free agency opened with a rush on Wednesday.
+On a hectic afternoon in which Claude Giroux looked ahead to a homecoming in Ottawa, the Washington Capitals landed Stanley Cup-winning goalie Darcy Kuemper and the New York Rangers spent big on center Vincent Trocheck, Jaromir Jagr — remember him? — even wondered whether he could get in on the action.

+In a message to NHL GMs on Twitter, Jagr wrote that he is a little slow at 50 but has strong hands, before closing his note with “Call me anytime,” followed by a winking emoji.

+With all the moves and all the money being thrown Wednesday around in the opening hours o NHL free agency, it would hard to blame Jagr for joking about the possibility of returning for a 25th NHL season.

+The Capitals signed Kuemper to a $26.25 million, five-year contract.
+Kuemper, who had a career-best 37 wins last season, takes over after the Capitals moved on from llya Samsonov by not issuing him a qualifying offer and traded Vitek Vanecek to New Jersey.

+Colorado also bid farewell to forward Andre Burakovsky, who signed a $27.5 million contract with the Seattle Kraken.
+The defending champions did re-sign forward Artturi Lehkonen and defenseman Josh Manson to long-term contracts.

-All eyes were on where prized forward Johnny Gaudreau might land on a day that also included a major trade involving 2017 Norris Trophy-winning defenseman Brent Burns, who is headed to the Carolina Hurricanes with forward Lane Pederson from the San Jose Sharks for two players and a 2023 third-round pick.
+Despite all the moves, much of the focus remained on where prized winer Johnny Gaudreau might land, on a day that also included a major trade involving defenseman Brent Burns.
+The 2017 Norris Trophy-winner is headed to the Carolina Hurricanes with forward Lane Pederson from the San Jose Sharks for two players and a 2023 third-round pick.

+In addition to Gaudreau, who declined to re-sign with Calgary, Colorado’s Nazem Kadri, and the top defenseman available, John Klingberg, were still available by Wednesday evening.

-Giroux, who played his junior hockey across the river from Ottawa in Gatineau, Quebec, signed a $19.5 million, three-year contract with the Senators, who added goaltender Cam Talbot in a trade with Minnesota a day earlier.
+Giroux’s signing in Ottawa was expected: General manager Pierre Dorion joked he couldn’t escape Senators fans asking: “When are you signing Claude?”
+Giroux, who played his junior hockey across the river from Ottawa in Gatineau, Quebec, signed a $19.5 million, three-year contract.

-Kuemper left a championship team in Colorado to sign a $26.25 million, five-year contract with the Capitals, who are reshuffling their goaltending this offseason.
-Kuemper, who had a career-best 37 wins last season, takes over after the Capitals moved on from lya Samsonov, by not issuing him a qualifying offer, and traded Vitek Vanecek to New Jersey.
+The 34-year-old Giroux brings veteran leadership to Ottawa’s mix of youngsters.
+He spent his first 14-plus seasons in Philadelphia, where he served as the Flyers captain, before being traded to Florida in March.

+“I wouldn’t sign here if I didn’t think we had a chance to win the Cup,” Giroux said.
+“I’m not saying we’re going to win the Cup this year, but the plan is to build on it and have baby steps for that.”

-Trocheck signed a $39.375 seven-year contract in a move made by the Rangers to replace Andrew Copp, who signed a $28.125 million, five-year contract with Detroit.
-The 29-year-old Trocheck has nine seasons of NHL experience, including the past two full years in Carolina, where he had 39 goals and 96 points in 135 games with the Hurricanes.
+Trocheck signed a $39.375 million, seven-year contract with the Rangers following Copp’s departure.
+The 29-year-old Trocheck has nine seasons of NHL experience, including two-plus years in Carolina, where he had 39 goals and 96 points in 135 games with the Hurricanes.

+Trocheck is reunited with Rangers coach Gerard Gallant after the two were together in Florida.

+“This was one of just a few teams that we really looked at and thought it was a good fit.
+So coming in, we knew that New York was probably our number one choice,” he said.

-Besides Kuemper, the offseason-long goalie carousel continued spinning with Jack Campbell leaving Toronto to sign a five-year, $25 million contract with Edmonton.
+Besides Kuemper, the offseason-long goalie carousel saw Jack Campbell leave Toronto for a five-year, $25 million contract with Edmonton.
 Campbell cashed in after a season in which he had career highs in wins with a 31-9-6 record, five shutouts and 47 starts.

 The Oilers are retooling after veteran Mike Smith’s playoff inconsistencies contributed to the Oilers being outscored 22-13 in a sweep by Colorado in the Western Conference Final.